Tanegashima (gun): Sengoku period

 Much of Japan was involved with internecine wars during the Sengoku period (1467–1603), as feudal lords vied for supremacy.
 Matchlock guns were introduced midway through the period and saw extensive use in the later years of the conflict, playing a decisive role on the battlefield.
 In 1549, Oda Nobunaga ordered 500 guns to be produced for his armies at a time when the benefits of firearms over traditional weapons were still relatively questionable to other daimyō.
 However the new firearm had undoubted advantages in range in comparison with traditional bows.
 In addition, bullets could penetrate almost any armor and shield.
-Joseon official Ryu Seong-ryong quoted:
+Joseon official Yu Sŏngnyong quoted:

-But a significant drawback was the high price of each musket and the long production time.
-Ryu Seong-ryong:

 The Japanese soon worked on various techniques to improve the effectiveness of their guns.
 They developed a staggered firing technique to create a continuous rain of bullets on the enemy.
 They also developed larger caliber barrels and ammunition to increase lethality.
 Protective boxes in lacquerware were invented to fit over the firing mechanism so it could still fire while it was raining, as were systems to accurately fire weapons at night by keeping fixed angles thanks to measured strings.
 Another development would be the hayago, a bamboo cartridge used to facilitate faster reloading.
 A hollow tube open at both ends, the hayago contained gunpowder, wadding, and a bullet.
 Upon tearing open the tube's paper seal at the bottom, a soldier could quickly use it to pour the necessary powder into his weapon before placing over the barrel and using his rammer to load both wadding and bullet into the barrel at the same time.
 After use, the hayago could be kept for repacking or discarded.